Barush/Anonymization-NN/README.md

 xskriv01@fit.vutbr.cz

 * Diploma thesis
-* Application over Caffe NN framework detecting and anonymizing car plates in the panorama photos.
+* Application using Caffe NN framework for detecting and anonymizing car plates in the Panorama photos.